 Top 10 Orbital Transfer startups

-These startups specialize in providing orbital transfer services, enabling satellites to reach their intended operational orbits or facilitating the disposal of defunct satellites into graveyard orbits.
+These startups are providing orbital transfer services, enabling satellites to reach their intended operational orbits or facilitating the disposal of defunct satellites into graveyard orbits.

 1